Substance Abuse and Mental Health Treatment

 Substance Abuse Treatment

-NUMBER OF UNIQUE SUBSTANCE ABUSE TREATMENT CLIENTS HAS REMAINED STEADY IN RECENT MONTHS
+NUMBER OF UNIQUE SUBSTANCE ABUSE TREATMENT CLIENTS HAS DECREASED IN RECENT MONTHS

 Mental Health Treatment